Does kombucha have caffeine? And can you make caffeine free kombucha? Answering it all here!

 How to make kombucha with less caffeine

 After fermentation, the caffeine content in the kombucha is less because the bacteria and yeast feed on it.
-There are a few ways you can further reduce the caffeine content of your kombucha.
+Here are a few ideas for how to make kombucha with even further reduced caffeine content.

 - Use decaffeinated tea, aiming for a high quality tea to ensure the SCOBY remains healthy.
 Rooibos and hibiscus are both great choices.